Dhruvmaniya7/voice-bot/day 13/README.md

-# Dhwani Voice: A Conversational Voice AI 🗣️✨
+# Dhwani Bot: A Conversational Voice AI 🗣️✨

 Dhwani Voice is a modern, web-based conversational AI that allows you to interact with a powerful language model using only your voice.
 Ask a question, and get a spoken response back in a voice of your choice.
 It's designed to be a seamless voice-in, voice-out experience.